 Section 4.
 Responsibility.
 The State Central Committee shall have the sole responsibility for chartering affiliated County Organizations; approving applications for membership in the LPIN; calling conventions; resolving matters of succession of officers; dealing with members and affiliate County Organizations who are not true to the principles enumerated herein, and arranging, promoting and producing an annual State Convention.

 a.
 Four Officers.
 The Officers of the LPIN shall be a Chairperson, a Vice Chairperson, a Secretary, and a Treasurer.
 No offices shall be combined.

 b.
 Election of Officers.
-During odd-numbered years the Officers of the State Central Committee shall be elected at the Annual Business Meeting at the State Convention for terms of two (2) years.
+During odd-numbered years the Officers of the State Central Committee shall be elected at the Annual Business Meeting at the State Convention.
 The Officer candidate who receives the most votes in each race shall be elected.
 Officers shall be selected by secret ballot unless there is only one nomination for the office, in which case election may be made by acclamation.
 Officers shall take office upon the close of the State Convention and serve thereafter until the final adjournment of the next State Convention held during an odd-numbered year.

 c.
 Chairperson.
 The Chairperson shall be the head of the LPIN, presiding over all meetings of the party, its state conventions and business meetings, and meetings of the State Central Committee.
 The Chairperson is the official spokesperson for the LPIN, subject to the dictates of the State Central Committee.
 The Chairperson or the State Central Committee may appoint such committees as are deemed necessary to conduct the business of the LPIN and its meetings.